by ProcureDeskLast Updated : Nov-20-2020

 The approach works best when the procurement professional must have domain knowledge for effective engagement.

-A word of caution with this approach, make sure that the internal hire completely handover their operational role before transitioning into procurement role.
+A word of caution with this approach, make sure that the internal hire completely handover their operational role before transitioning into a procurement role.

 In this case, you are hiring procurement talent from outside who might or might not have domain knowledge.

 Where it makes sense?

-If you are in a service industry, most of your spend would be in the Indirect spend bucket which means you can live without specific domain knowledge, to begin with.
+If you are in a service industry, most of your spending would be in the Indirect spend bucket, which means you can live without specific domain knowledge to begin with.

 Then the focus gradually shifts to ensuring compliance with your preferred vendors.

-eSourcing technologies help strategic sourcing professionals to automate the RFI/RFP process and enable them to handle more volume.
+eSourcing technologies help strategic sourcing professionals automate the RFI/RFP process and enable them to handle more volume.

-Also, eSourcing tools can help you run e-auctions, both reverse auctions, and forward auctions.
+Also, eSourcing tools can help you run e-auctions, both reverse auctions and forward auctions.

-Contract management technology serves two purposes
+Contract management technology serves two purposes.

 Contact management technology makes sense for the following reasons